h0ngcha0/liuhongchao.github.io/_posts/2018-12-17-living-and-working-in-sweden-as-engineers.md

 ---
 layout: post
 category: Sweden, Work
-title: Worth Moving to Sweden as engineers?
+title: Worth Moving to Sweden as Engineers?
 ---

 **TL;DR**, Even though wages have risen a lot for engineers in fast growing economies like China